whizzml/examples/readme.md

   uses cross-validation.
 - `multi-label` Classification for datasets with a multi-label (items) objective field.
 - `recursive-feature-elimination` Script to select the n best features for modeling a given dataset, using a recursive algorithm
 - `name-clusters`  Script to give names to clusters using important field names and their values
+- `dimensionality-reduction` Script for dimensionality reduction using PCA and topic modelling.

 ## How to install